phenotypic.prefab.HeavyRoundPeaksPipeline#

 Serialize the pipeline configuration to JSON format.

-This method captures the pipeline’s operations, measurements, and configuration flags.
+This method captures the pipeline’s operations and measurements.
 It excludes internal state (attributes starting with ‘_’) and pandas DataFrames to keep the serialization clean and focused on reproducible configuration.

 Parameters: